Logs

 In addition to the guidance here, there is embedded help available directly in the Cockpit.

-From Logs > Magnolia Backend:
+From Logs > Magnolia Application:

 View from the Cockpit